Missing data

 Absent any new information, we can of course fill in the gaps using information from the model, but without any assumptions about a trand; that is, we can do random sampling.
 It has the advantage that it allows us to inflate the standard error, reflecting the uncertainty in the estimation of x.

-I can use the sample()
+I can use the sample() function to draw randomly from

 the observed part of my x.